UCL-ARC/Mutein/Documents/yamlmake.md

 Across the multiple jobs spawned by the action the value assigned to the `{*dataset}` placeholder is always the same across all keys within each job, therefore when each shell command runs it is guaranteed that the value will be the same across the `"metadata/{*dataset}/url.txt"` input file path, the `"data/{*dataset}/{*dataset}.fastq.gz"` output file path and the `{*dataset}` value itself.

+There is also an alternative form of globbing placeholder of the form `{+dataset}` which generates a list of items within a single job.
+This will be explained later.

 #### Spawning separate jobs from an existing list

 Lists of strings can be defined anywhere in the configuration.
 Additionally each action can define any temporary local configuration it needs - this does not persist after the action has ended.
 Therefore a short list of files can be hard coded into the action itself: